niklas-enns/message-broker/README.md

 * via separate topics
 * with tolerance for temporary connection interruptions to clients
 * with load balancing on Consumer Groups
-* with high availability with Leaderless Replication
+* with high availability based on Leaderless Replication

-.

 ## Feature Backlog